Enhancing Complex Formula Recognition with Hierarchical Detail-Focused Network: EXPERIMENTS

 \subsection{Overall Results}

-We compared our method with three main baseline methods, including Pix2tex \cite{DBLP:conf/icml/DengKLR17}, Texify \cite{Paruchuri_texify}, and UniMERNet \cite{DBLP:journals/corr/abs-2404-15254}.
-As presented in Table~\ref{formula_comp}, our model (HDNet) outperforms the baseline methods across all metrics.
-For character recall, HDNet achieves the highest scores, with 0.952 in the non-fair setting and 0.968 in the fair setting, reflecting a more accurate recognition of individual characters compared to Pix2tex, Texify, and UniMERNet.
-In terms of average edit distance, HDNet exhibits the lowest values, with 16 in the non-fair setting and 13 in the fair setting, indicating fewer errors in formula reconstruction.
-Additionally, HDNet records the highest BLEU scores of 0.925 and 0.931 for non-fair and fair settings respectively, demonstrating superior performance in capturing the semantic content of formulas.
-These results highlight the effectiveness of our model in handling complex formulas, particularly in scenarios where detailed expression parsing is critical.
+We compared HDNet with Pix2tex, Texify, and UniMERNet, as shown in Table~\ref{formula_comp}.
+HDNet outperforms all baselines, achieving the highest character recall (0.952 non-fair, 0.968 fair), lowest average edit distances (16 non-fair, 13 fair), and highest BLEU scores (0.925 non-fair, 0.931 fair).
+These results demonstrate HDNet's effectiveness in accurately recognizing and reconstructing complex formulas.

-We also evaluated our model on public datasets, including Im2latex-100k \cite{DBLP:conf/icml/DengKLR17} and UniMER-1M \cite{DBLP:journals/corr/abs-2404-15254}.
-As shown in Table~\ref{pub_datasets}, HDNet outperforms baseline models on both datasets.
-On Im2latex-100k, HDNet achieves a character recall (CR) of 0.979 and fair character recall (Fair-CR) of 0.982, surpassing UniMERNet's 0.942 CR and 0.948 Fair-CR.
-Similarly, on UniMER-1M, HDNet attains 0.951 CR and 0.963 Fair-CR, outperforming UniMERNet's 0.908 CR and 0.911 Fair-CR.
-These results demonstrate HDNet's superior generalization and accuracy.
+We evaluated HDNet on public datasets Im2latex-100k and UniMER-1M, as shown in Table~\ref{pub_datasets}.
+HDNet outperforms baselines, achieving 0.979 CR and 0.982 Fair-CR on Im2latex-100k, and 0.951 CR and 0.963 Fair-CR on UniMER-1M, surpassing UniMERNet in both metrics.
+These results highlight HDNet's superior accuracy and generalization.
+Notably, the improvements are achieved without increasing parameters, as the sub-formula method adds no extra complexity in Figure~\ref{fig3}.